Terms and Conditions

 3. Booking and Payment

-A deposit or possibly full payment is required at the time of booking.
+A non refundable deposit or possibly full payment is required at the time of booking.
 The deposit amount will vary according to the flights booked as full payment will be required for certain air fares and attraction tickets.
 The required deposit for your chosen package will be confirmed to you at the time of booking.
 You must pay the balance at least eight weeks before your departure.

 If you book your package within eight weeks of departure, you must pay the full cost at the time of the booking.

 If you fail to pay any remaining amount owed by the balance date due, we are entitled to cancel your booking and the cancellation charges set out in clause 11 below will apply.
 Please be aware that airline tickets paid in full cannot be refunded.

 After we have received your deposit or full payment and issued a confirmation invoice, a binding contract between you and us comes into existence effective from the date printed on the invoice.
 We reserve the right to make changes to the details given to you at any point before the confirmation invoice is issued.
 Any such changes will be communicated to you before the contract is concluded.